unity-workspace/unity-workspace.github.io/index.md

 ---
 layout: home
 header:
-  title: A new way to navigate the websites
+  title: A new way to navigate websites
   text: >
-    Unity Workspace enables you to open websites in tiled windows, allowing you to view the contents simultaneously without switching tabs, and to organize and group the websites into different workspaces.
+    Unity Workspace enables you to open websites in tiled windows, allowing you to view the contents simultaneously without switching tabs, and to organize the websites with different workspaces.
   action: # action button is optional
     label: Find Out More
     url: '#features'